GM New Look bus: Description

 New Looks were available in both Transit and Suburban versions.
 Transits were traditional city buses with two doors; Suburbans had forward-facing seats (four-abreast), underfloor luggage bays, and had only one door.
 The floor beneath the seats was higher than the center aisle to accommodate the luggage bays.
 There were also "Suburban-style" transits which had forward-facing seats on slightly raised platforms that gave the appearance of a dropped center aisle.
 GM refused to install lavatories on these buses; at least one transit authority (Sacramento Transit Authority in Sacramento, California) added its own.

 The New Look was built in 30 ft, 35 ft and 40 ft lengths and 96 and 102 in widths.
 35 and 40 ft buses had different-length side windows, so the profiles of both buses looked very similar, but not the same.
 In the 1970s, AC Transit shortened several 35' New Look buses to 29' by removing a section from the middle for dial-a-ride demand-responsive service, maintaining common parts and drivers with the remainder of its fleet.

+Double-width exit doors were offered as an option for 40-foot buses, in two styles: a single folding door or a pair of butterfly doors side-by-side.
+Where either type was used, the side window immediately behind the door was the size normally used in 35-foot buses.

 In 1967 and 1968, Red Arrow Lines tested a GM New Look bus converted to operate as a railbus on its interurban routes and the Norristown High Speed Line.